San Diego, CA

 What drew you to blogging and when did you start?

 Honestly, I think I was just born into the generation of blogging — but it used to be all about online diaries.
 LiveJournal, DeadJournal, Blogger — you name it, I had one.
 I remember looking over my mom’s shoulder at Ree Drummond’s blog (aka: The Pioneer Woman) who was the first real example I had of someone going after lifestyle blogging; detailing her life in words and images for all of us to follow along and fall in love with.
 It was equally so strange and so captivating.
-From that point on, many WordPress accounts were created for seasons in my life (oh, how I wish I could remember all their URL names) — but it was always just a fun creative outlet, never anything I devoted time or serious energy into.
-I was fortunate enough to be hired by Shana for photography a few years back, and that turned into frequent shoots for both Shana — when she comes for visits back to her homeland — as well as for posts with Scotti.
-To have the opportunity to now contribute to this blog myself feels like the most EPIC honor!
+From that point on, many WordPress accounts were created for seasons in my life (oh, how I wish I could remember all their URL’s) — but it was always just a fun creative outlet, never anything I devoted time or serious energy into.
+I was fortunate enough to be hired by Shana for photography a few years back, and that turned into frequent shoots for both Shana and Scotti.
+To have the opportunity to now contribute to this blog myself feels like the most rad honor!

 What does a typical day look like?
 How do you manage your time vs. blogging (or work)?